mprice36/NIEM.github.io/reference/tools/contesa/tutorial/step-2-review/index.md

   "Crash Model XSD Conformance Report")

 Notice the report produces a graphic of the proportion of automated rules passed, failed, and run.
-I also specifically identifies which rules were passed and which failed.
+It also specifically identifies which rules were passed and which failed.

 ## Case 2: XML Schema with Errors